Home / Resources & support / FAQs / Using named expressions with collect get to add results into a table

 Jeff Pitblado, StataCorp

-The risk ratio (RR) and odds ratio (OR) are two common measures of effect size that we can obtain after fitting a logistic regression model.
-While we can get OR values in the results from the logistic command (and logit with the or option), RR values are neither estimated nor stored in a way that allows us to easily get them into a table.
+The risk ratio (RR) and odds ratio (OR) are two common measures of effect size after fitting a logistic regression model.
+While we can get OR values in the results from the logistic command (and logit with the option or), RR values are neither estimated nor stored in a way to easily get them into a table.
 How could we estimate these two measures and include them in a table?
-In this FAQ, we focus primarily on using “named expressions” with the collect get command to get RR and OR values and on including them in a table using the collect suite of commands.
+In this FAQ, we focus primarily on using “named expressions” with the collect get command to get RR and OR values and including them in a table using the collect suite of commands.

 We will use the nhanes2l dataset and model described in Logistic regression 1: Introduction.